 This coffee was, as expected, pretty strong, full-bodied with sweet notes and aromas.
 We were thoroughly impressed with this one, leaving us with no doubt as to why it’s on the top of their separate ‘Single Origin’ section of their menu.

 They also serve it in cold (shown in the menu as (I) for iced – which is typically the term used in Taiwan for cold drinks).
 We could tell it’ll be very refreshing during the heat.
 We’d come back for this for sure.

 Our next coffee came from the general coffee section of the menu which is only served cold.

-At first, we weren’t too sure on it as the first few sips were overpoweringly strong as it’s a sour lemon coffee.
-However, we actually started to really enjoy the sweetness of the lemon flavor after about a third in as it gets less bitter in each sip.
+At first, we weren’t too sure about it as the first few sips were overpoweringly strong as it’s a sour lemon coffee.
+However, we started to enjoy the sweetness of the lemon flavor after about a third in as it gets less bitter in each sip.